 Employer Reimbursements and Tax Benefits

 Many companies and organizations provide tuition reimbursement as one of their employee benefits.
 Check with your employer if you are not sure if you are not sure whether your company or organization offers this benefit.
-If it does, learn more about how to provide documentation to your employer.

 If you receive educational assistance benefits from your workplace, you may receive up to $5,250 in tax-free education benefits each year.
 The payments do not have to be for work-related courses.
 Learn more about this tax savings from the IRS.